What Is Place? What Is Space?

 4. Rethinking the concept of space

-As regards the renewed sense of the concept of space I want to speak about in this website, there is no need to speculate on a new definition, as in the case of the concept of place, since it will suffice to take an explicit position on the traditional senses of the term.
+Regarding the renewed sense of the concept of space, which I will discuss on this website, there is no need to speculate on a new definition, unlike the concept of place, since taking an explicit stance on the traditional senses of the term will suffice.
 Despite that, there are a couple of important points I need to highlight from the beginning.
-First, since concepts of place and space are historically and semantically related, I consider them as if they were circularly related to describing the whole of reality as a unique realm emerging from the mutuality between that which is actual or concrete (place) and that which is ideal or abstract (space); then, we cannot fully understand the meaning of one concept without elucidating the sense of the other (this is traceable to paragraph 2, where I’ve spoken of ‘choral understanding’ of reality).
-Since, to begin with, I understand place as a notion whose meaning reports to the realm of that which is actual, I reject any sense of space which is not figurative or metaphorical, that is: I reject space as physical, I reject the notion ‘physical space’; I reject space interpreted as the actual continuum of reality containing all of the events and physical bodies, since such meaning directly refers to the realm of that which is concrete.
+First, since concepts of place and space are historically and semantically related, I consider them as circularly related and necessary to describe reality as a unique realm emerging from the interplay between the actual or concrete (place) and the ideal or abstract (space); consequently, we cannot fully grasp the meaning of one concept without clarifying the sense of the other, as I previously discussed in paragraph 2, where I introduced the concept of ‘choral understanding’ of reality.
+Since, to begin with, I understand place as a notion that refers to the actual realm, I reject any sense of space that is not figurative or metaphorical; specifically, I reject space as physical—I reject the notion ‘physical space’ interpreted as the actual continuum of reality containing all of the events and physical bodies, as it directly refers to the realm of that which is concrete.
 Therefore, for me, ‘the arena of things’ is a place, not space.
-This takes us directly to the second point: space – the modern concept of space denoting a three-dimensional extent (or even a tetra-dimensional extent if we refer to its development into the notion of spacetime) – is an ideal entity of mathematical origin and its reference to the actual continuum where events really happen can only be accepted in a figurative, ideal or conceptual sense.
-Accordingly, place and space – one concrete, the other abstract, or ideal – are correlated concepts through which we can have cognizance of the placial and spatial characters of reality, which I understand as the realm emerging from the mutuality between that which is concrete, or actual, and that which is abstract, or potential and possible.
-Then, if I say that space is the dimensionality that is intrinsic to place (to any place) – this is the way I would personally define space at this moment – we should interpret that attribution as an a posteriori or conceptual attribution (therefore an attribution that fulfils a linguistic or symbolic function, which we should elucidate at the epistemological level), and we do not have to intend space as the hypothetical pre-existing extensive character of reality that precedes place or things; for me, place is the origin of all things, or the first principlearchē (ἀρχή) -, as the ancient Greeks would have said.
+This leads us to the second point: the modern concept of space, denoting a three-dimensional extent (or even tetra-dimensional if we refer to the notion of spacetime), is an ideal entity of mathematical origin, and its connection to the actual continuum where events occur can only be understood in a figurative, ideal, or conceptual sense.
+Accordingly, place and space, one concrete and the other abstract or ideal, are correlated concepts that enable us to understand the placial and spatial aspects of reality, which I see as the realm that emerges from the interplay between the concrete, or actual, and the abstract, or potential and possible.
+Then, when I define space as the dimensionality inherent to any place, this attribution is conceptual and a posteriori, serving a linguistic or symbolic function that needs careful epistemological examination; we do not have to intend space as the hypothetical pre-existing extensive character of reality that precedes place or the things in place.
+Place is the origin of all things, or the first principlearchē (ἀρχή) -, as the ancient Greeks would say.

 place, not space, is the origin of all things, or the first principle – archē (ἀρχή)

-Given the ideal status of space (and of the notions that are derivative or related to space), I reject the usual phraseology of the physicist who says that the trajectory of a planet around its sun is caused by the warping of the spacetime structure as if spacetime were an actual entity instead of an abstract entity, an ideal manifold as it should be considered.
-How something immaterial, such as an idea, can have a direct effect on actual physical processes, is not clear to me, unless we misplace the abstract for the concrete, the ideal for the physical.
-However, to avoid any misunderstanding, it should be clear that the real issue is whether a substantivalist interpretation of the concept of space can be more fruitful than other interpretations with respect to the possibility of explaining the complex phenomena of reality; the question is not settled yet, and it offers different points of views, which deserve equal attention and consideration.
-In this website, I will take a definite position on that question, but I just want to say that to answer that question, many different perspectives should be considered, not just the perspective of the physicist or the philosopher.
-Reality is currently understood as a complex system, which cannot be reduced to physical processes only; accordingly, the modes we think about the concepts of space and place should take into consideration this new ‘Weltanschauung’.
+Given the ideal status of space and related notions, I disagree with usual narrations by physicists who attribute the trajectory of a planet around its sun to the warping of spacetime structure, as if spacetime were an actual, material entity rather than an abstract, ideal manifold.
+How something immaterial, such as an idea, can have a direct effect on actual physical processes, is not clear to me, unless we misplace the abstract for the concrete, the mathematical for the physical.
+However, to avoid misunderstanding, it’s essential to clarify that the real issue, here, is whether a substantivalist interpretation of space can be more fruitful than others in explaining reality’s complex phenomena; this question remains unsettled, with different viewpoints deserving equal attention and consideration.
+On this website, I will take a clear stance on that question, but I want to emphasize that answering it requires considering multiple perspectives, not just those of physicists or philosophers.
+Reality is currently understood as a complex system that cannot be reduced to physical processes alone; therefore, our understanding of space and place should reflect this new worldview.

 5. Modern modes of thought and the senses of place and space

-As an architect, I have experienced first-hand that the plain adoption of the senses of space as if they pertain to the realm of actual phenomena – that is, space conceived of as the arena of things and events, or, even, space the container where actual bodies exist, move in or roam through – exposes our thinking to different kind of fallacies.
-In general, fallacies of thinking are a menace to our existence, since concepts – expressed through language – ultimately determine our pragmatic approach and behaviours with respect to reality, or, to put it differently, they determine the way we act upon reality, the way we transform it.
-If we misplace the abstract for the concrete – if we misplace space for place – or, conversely, if we blindly take the Archytian belief (and, to a certain extent, the Aristotelian belief) that ‘everything is in place but place is in nothing[10], or, again, if we use those concepts interchangeably across different domains without properly taking into account the epistemological and ontological range of those concepts, I believe we fail to understand the different, yet reciprocal or correlated characters of reality (the concrete and the abstract, the physical and the ideal or mathemathical, the actual and the potential), which can be expressed through those concepts.
-Ultimately, this fact can blow upon us in many different ways.
+As an architect, I have personally experienced that simply adopting the senses of space as if they relate to real-world phenomena — thinking of space as the arena of things and events, or as a container for physical objects that exist, move, or roam — can lead our thinking astray in various ways.
+Fallacies of thinking pose a significant threat to our existence, as the concepts we express through language ultimately shape our practical approach and behaviors towards reality, influencing how we interact with and transform it.
+If we confuse the abstract with the concrete, or space with place, or if we do not ponder the Archytian (and to some extent Aristotelian) notion that ‘everything is in place but place is in nothing’,[10] or again, if we use those concepts interchangeably across different domains without considering their full epistemological and ontological range, I believe we risk misunderstanding the distinct yet interconnected aspects of reality (the concrete and the abstract, the physical and the ideal or mathematical, the actual and the potential) that these concepts represent.
+Ultimately, this fact can impact us in many different ways.

-Architecture – my discipline -, just like other disciplines, intrinsically exists across that which is concrete and that which is abstract, across the physical and the ideal, the actual and the potential; therefore, it is especially touched by these questions on the senses of place and space, which I’m going to consider through the pages of this website.
-By focusing primarily on space, architects miss the point of the discipline (space is a recent paradigm in architecture – see my two articles Mind, Space, Architecture: On The International Style and On the Ambiguous Language of Space); and they also miss the point if they mistake space for a part of place, or if they do not elucidate the relation between space and place, considering them as separated entities, or if they use them as unclarified notions.
-[11] Despite any reduction of reality to ultimate forms of knowledge, and despite any misleading disciplinary expectation, if we really want our efforts to be directed towards overcoming the many difficult challenges in the dawning of a New Era [12] – I mean cultural, technological, economic, political, social, religious and environmental challenges in primis -, everybody, not just architects, should try to expose the circularity between place and space, that is, the circularity between that which is physical and ideal or conceptual, actual and potential, concrete and abstract as different yet complementary parts of one and the same encompassing reality, which is, first and foremost, a place.
+Like other disciplines, architecture inherently spans both the concrete and abstract, the physical and ideal, and the actual and potential; thus, it is particularly concerned with the senses of place and space, which I will explore throughout this website.
+Architects overlook the true essence of their discipline when they focus primarily on space (space is a recent paradigm in architecture — see my two articles Mind, Space, Architecture: On The International Style and On the Ambiguous Language of Space); they also miss the point if they confuse space with a part of place, fail to explain the relationship between the two, or treat them as separate entities without clarifying their meanings (that is, if they use them as unclarified notions).[11]
+Despite traditional forms of mechanic and reductionist thinking, and despite misleading disciplinary expectations, if we really want our efforts to be directed towards overcoming the many difficult challenges in the dawning of a new era[12] — I’m referring to cultural, technological, economic, political, social, religious and environmental challenges, primarily —, everybody, not just architects, should strive to reveal the circular relationship between place and space, that is, the interconnectedness of physical and ideal or conceptual, actual and potential, concrete and abstract aspects as complementary parts of a single, all-encompassing reality, which is, first and foremost, a place.

 Image 3: Between Mind and Matter risks behind fallacious interpretation of the concepts of space and place at the dawning of a New Era.